 If your server is based on Apache, this page cache plugin is super fast and stable.
 It’s maintained by Automattic, the company behind WordPress.
 It doesn’t offer object caching, but it supports fragment cache (for the advanced user).

 This WordPress cache plugin is also a full page cache plugin, but it has some nice extras (Cloudflare integration, user cache…) and a very nice interface.
 This plugin is not free, but in my opinion worth every penny.
-I use WP rocket for this blog and the plugin saved me 1 second of load time (compared to WP Super Cache).
+I use WP rocket for several websites and the plugin saved me 1 second of load time (compared to WP Super Cache).

 This simple cache plugin developed by Taylor Lovett is not so popular, but has an almost unique feature: Object cache (Memcached or Redis).
 It doesn’t have a lot of options, just enable the cache and you’re done.